 How foamspray extinguishers work: The foaming agent creates a barrier between the flame and the fuel on burning liquids, thereby extinguishing the fire.

 Not suitable for: Gas, electrical risks or deep fat fires, although many modern types are safe with incidental electrical risks – check the label.

 These extinguishers work on Class B Fires, as well as electrical fires.

-How Carbon dioxide fire extinguisher works: Carbon dioxide fire extinguishers suffocate the fire by removing oxygen.
+How Carbon dioxide fire extinguishers work: Carbon dioxide fire extinguishers suffocate the fire by displacing oxygen.

 Since CO2 extinguishers don’t remove heat, care should be taken to ensure that the fire does not re-ignite.
-It is advised not use a CO2 fire extinguisher in a confined space, as it displaces oxygen and can asphyxiate the operator and other users.
+It is advised not use a CO2 fire extinguisher in a confined space, as it displaces oxygen and could lead to asphyxiation.

 Not suitable for: deep fat fires, gas fires